-A dynamic warm up is 5-10 minutes of gentle cardio exercises.
-It should also incorporate dynamic stretches, which requires your body to move as you stretch.
-The best warm up exercises for swimmers will increase blood flow to your muscles and raise your body temperature.
-That being said, static stretches, which requires holding a stretch for 10 or more seconds while motionless, should not be incorporated into your warm up routine.
-In fact, many studies and experts have concluded that dynamic stretching is the better alternative.
+A dynamic warm-up is 5-10 minutes of gentle cardio exercises.
+Don’t forget to incorporate dynamic stretches, which require the body to move when stretching.
+The best warm-up exercises will increase blood flow to the muscles and raise the body temperature.
+Static stretches should be avoided when warming up.
+These force you to remain motionless for 10 or more seconds.
+Studies and experts have found that dynamic stretching works best,

 Benefits of a dynamic warmup